JuliaLang/www.julialang.org/jsoc/gsoc/dftk.md

 but be prepared to take a closer look at these domains during the project.

-**Expected results:** Use Julias GPU programming ecosystem to implement an algorithm for solving the type of non-linear eigenvalue problems arising in density-functional theory.
+**Expected results:** Use Julias GPU programming ecosystem to implement an algorithm for solving the type of eigenvalue problems arising in density-functional theory.

 **Mentors:** Valentin Churavy, Michael F. Herbst, Antoine Levitt